 - Sports equipment: Bats, hockey sticks, golf clubs, billiard sticks, bows and arrows, ski poles, lacrosse sticks, and other sports equipment.

 - Tools: If they are longer than 7 inches, they should be checked.
-All power tools should be checked, as well as any tool with a sharp or cutting edge.
+All power tools should be checked, and any sharp or cutting edge tool should be checked.

 - Dry Ice: Dry ice may be used to pack perishable goods.
 5.5 pounds may be carried on board as long as the package is properly ventilated.